satishnbk/Liferay-1/integrations/README.md

-# Liferay
+# Integrations
-This repository includes all liferay projects.
+This repository includes all liferay third party integrations.